-Easily retrieve a document by clicking the citation tab on the main search bar from any page in HeinOnline.
+Easily retrieve a document by selecting the Citation option in the drop-down menu of the one-box main search bar in HeinOnline.

 Citation Format Guide